myleslinder/myplanetdigital/src/documents/article/A_Brief_History_of_JavaScript.html.md

 ---
 title: "A Brief History of JavaScript"
 tags: ["technology"]
-header: "A Brief History of\nJavaScript"
+banner: "A Brief History of\nJavaScript"
 summary: "It’s been five years since the first copies of Douglas Crockford’s “JavaScript: the Good Parts” hit bookshelves.
 A lot has changed since."
 author: "Neil Taylor"
 date: "2013-4-8"